For the husband is the head of the wife as Christ is the head of the church, his body, of which he is the Savior. (Ephesians 5:23)

 The meaning of the metaphorical symbol is what has caused the controversy.
 There are huge volumes of explanations on kephale meanings, and much debate.
 I can only re-write what I’ve read in my own words, in my own way.
 Its a humble attempt, I realize. 🙂

 I believe head (kephale) in the relevant gender passages means source.
 If something is a source, it fills what comes after it with its own essence.
 The source of a river is the same as the river, it just comes before and is the vehicle by which the river is.
+(Watch me explain the context of kephale as source at this post.)

 In this manner, God is the head/source of Christ (Jesus).
 We know the Word (pre-incarnate Jesus) was with God from the beginning in perfect union, but when the Word became flesh as Christ, He emptied His divinity to take on human form.
 Yet, even in His humanity, He was God.
 Why?
 Because He took the same essence as His source… God.
 God is the head of Christ.